Wilguens Paugain

-Wilguens Raphael Polynice Paugain (born 24 August 2001) is a Haitian professional football player who plays as right-back for Zulte Waregem, on loan from SKN St. Pölten.
+Wilguens Raphael Polynice Paugain (born 24 August 2001) is a Haitian professional football player who plays as right-back for Zulte Waregem.
 A former youth international for France, he plays for the Haiti national team.

-Career
+Club career

 Paugain is a youth product of AS Nomexy Vincey and Épinal, before moving to Nancy's academy in 2015 where he finished his development.
 He debuted with their reserves in the Championnat National 3 in 2019.
 On 22 July 2022, he transferred to the Cypriot club Akritas Chlorakas.
 In 2023, he moved to the Latvian club FK Auda.
-On 31 July 2024, he transferred to the Austrian club Zulte Waregem until 2026.
+On 31 July 2024, he transferred to the Belgian club Zulte Waregem until 2026.
 On 1 February 2025, he joined Zulte Waregem on loan for the second half of the 2024–25 season.

 International career

-Born in Hait, Paugain moved to France at a young age and is a dual-citizen.
+Born in Haiti, Paugain moved to France at a young age and is a dual-citizen.
 He played for the France U18s in friendlies in 2018.
 In March 2025, he was called up to the Haiti national team for a set of friendlies.

+On 15 May 2026, he was included in Haiti head coach Sébastien Migné's 26-man squad for the 2026 FIFA World Cup.